Boards & Governance

 George Kerhoulas, President

 George was elected to the Board in 2014.
 He is in sales with Cushman and Wakefield of Southwestern Ontario – a leading commercial real estate firm.
-George is currently the Vice-President of the Board at the Grand.

 “At a past Grand Gala, I bid on and won a walk-on role for the Grand’s production of Miracle on 34th Street for my 8th grade daughter.
 The little girl who entered the stage that night was not the same one who walked off.
 I witnessed the unique power of theatre and am so proud to be a part of the Board.”